Tuesday, April 6, 2021

 -ideal for snow-shoeing in winter

 -For more of a challenge, you can park across the street at Cave Rock State Park boat landing, cross the street, and walk up to trailhead.
-Parking lot on the right after passing tunnel.
+Parking lot located on the right after passing tunnel.

 -Picnic tables, restrooms, sand play, snorkeling and swimming available at Cave Rock State Park next to highway 50